rahatlou/CMP/lab/CODanalysis.md

 ```
   A working example is available at [examples/analyser.cc](examples/analyser.cc)

-5. Finally start analysing the data by changing `Analysis::Loop` in
+5. Start analysing the data by changing `Analysis::Loop` in
 `Analysis.C`

 6. Link your executable and start doing analysis